ejpsoil/soildata-assimilation-guidance/docs/tools/pygeoapi.md

 *Status: in progress*

-A good practice has been published on how to provide an [INSPIRE dowload service based on OGC API Features](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md).
+A good practice has been published on how to provide an [INSPIRE download service based on OGC API Features](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md).
 In this recipe we'll set up an instance of [pygeoapi](https://pygeoapi.io) with some soil data. pygeoapi is an open source python server implementation of OGCAPI Features, Tiles, Coverages, Records and Processes.

 The geopython community has prepared a [workshop on getting started with pygeoapi](https://dive.pygeoapi.io/).